-A collection of hundreds of islands, Indonesia is the world's largest island nation and the most populous Muslim country in the world, being, paradoxically, one of the most multicultural as it is home to hundreds of ethnicities and languages.
-It is also the 16th largest economy in the world, a member of the G-20, and a major world player in business and finance.
-Though populous, the country is also home to the world's second highest level of biodiversity as it contains immense areas of wilderness.
-Equally varied are the tourist attractions that range from shopping and eco-tourism, to sumptuous temples and exploring colorful reefs under the sea.
+A collection of hundreds of islands, Indonesia is the world's largest island nation and the most populous Muslim country globally, being, paradoxically, one of the most multicultural as it is home to hundreds of ethnicities and languages.
+It is also the 16th largest economy worldwide, a member of the G-20, and a significant world player in business and finance.
+Though populous, the country is also home to the world's second-highest level of biodiversity as it contains immense areas of wilderness.
+Equally varied are the tourist attractions that range from shopping and eco-tourism to grand temples and exploring colorful reefs under the sea.

-World-renowned for its exquisite beaches, high-end resorts and vibrant nightlife, Bali is a must for any visitor to the islands.
-Situated in the Coral Triangle, Bali is a gem of marine biodiversity and as such, it attracts thousands of visitors who come to explore the colorful reefs surrounding the coast.
-Visitors can opt to stay at any of the island's posh resorts and either go for an audacious surf and swim or just chillax under the sun.
-For those who wish to espouse excitement with richness, Denpasar, Bali's capital, has many beautifully decorated temples hosting exotic rituals and dazzling shows.
+World-renowned for its exquisite beaches, high-end resorts, and vibrant nightlife, Bali is a must for any visitor to the islands.
+Situated in the Coral Triangle, Bali is a gem of marine biodiversity, and as such, it attracts thousands of visitors who come to explore the colorful reefs surrounding the coast.
+Visitors can opt to stay at any of the island's posh resorts and either go for an audacious surf and swim or chillax under the sun.
+For those who wish to espouse excitement with richness, Denpasar, Bali's capital, has beautifully decorated temples hosting exotic rituals and dazzling shows.

 The world's biggest Buddhist sanctuary is dating from the 8th and 9th centuries, located in central Java.
 It is a must-visit site because of its religious significance and beauty and grace that reflect its religion, culture, customs, and architecture.

 It represents Bali's art and cultural capital.
 Ubud enchantments tourists beyond its elegant art galleries and stimulating traditional performances.
 Ubud's dense tropical jungles, calming rivers, and other natural characteristics have also afforded many wellness establishments with a peaceful atmosphere.

 Explore the Lake Toba